-April 23, The Ramage moored at Cruise Terminal in Funchal, Portugal, for a brief stop at Madeira Island to refuel.
+April 23, The Ramage moored at Pontinha Pier in Port of Funchal, Portugal, for a brief stop at Madeira Island to refuel.

-May 4, USS Ramage returned to Norfolk after a nine-month deployment.
+May 4, USS Ramage returned to Naval Station Norfolk after a nine-month deployment.

 June 6, BAE Systems Norfolk Ship Repair, Norfolk, Va., was awarded a $15.1 million modification to a previously awarded contract (N00024-10-C-4308) for the USS Ramage's Selected Restricted Availability (SRA).
 Work is expected to be completed by November 2014.

 June 9, The Ramage departed Naval Station Norfolk for a four-day Midshipmen CORTRAMID Cruise.